OpenRefine/FilesExtension/README.md

 After installing this extension, click the 'Files from local directory' option to start a new project in OpenRefine.
 You will be prompted to specify one or more folders.

+Due to security restrictions, directory selection is not supported.
+The path to the directory will have to keyed in.

 Next, in the project preview screen (`Configure parsing options`), you can view the details of the files in the specified folder(s).

 File names will already be reconciled when your project starts.